garden-io/garden/docs/reference/commands.md

 Examples:

-    garden run module my-container                                   # run an ad-hoc instance of a my-container container and attach to it garden run module my-container /bin/sh                           # run an interactive shell in a new my-container container garden run module my-container --interactive=false /some/script  # execute a script in my-container and return the output
+    garden run module my-container                                   # run an ad-hoc instance of a my-container and attach to it garden run module my-container /bin/sh                           # run an interactive shell in a new my-container garden run module my-container --interactive=false /some/script  # execute a script in my-container and return the output

 ##### Usage